NietoCurcio/RProgramming/README.md

 )
 ```

-Inside the the UI object we can use HTML elements, for example:
+Inside the UI object we can use HTML elements, for example:

 ```R
   img(src = "image.jpg", style = "width: 50px;")